stevenaeola/node-red-contrib-music/README.md

   services.
 Physical devices can be controlled by or used to control NRM code, and many gadgets have contributed support via dedicated node types.
+* To be open source.
+It builds on the work of others that have made their work freely available, and the node-red community is constantly building new ways of interacting.
+We often overlook the positive societal benefits of the open source movement, and model it offers for human progress through sharing and collaboration.